bichanna/flan-book/src/match.md

 # Match Expression
-The `match` expression is the most common kind of flow control in Impala code.
+The `match` expression is the most common kind of flow control in Flan code.
 It allows us to say "if the data has this shape then do that", which we call *pattern matching*.

 Here, we match on an Int and return a specific string for the values 0, 1, and 2.